 Is your child suffering from a disability, a learning disorder or behavioural disorder?
 If so, it can go to special secondary education where your child will get the help it needs.
 When registering your child, you will need a report of the CLB.

 Should I register my child this year already?

-Is your child due to start 1st grade of secondary education in Brussels on 3 September 2018?
+Is your child due to start 1st grade of secondary education in Brussels in September?
 In that case, you will need to register your child now.
 Go through the website for further information.